 Back by popular demand, the HiTOPS Princeton Half Marathon Runners Fest "Kegs & Eggs" will take place at The Alchemist & Barrister.
 All runners and race spectators are welcome to come and enjoy the best post-race celebration in the industry!

 Muscles starving for protein?
 We’ve got that covered with eggs, sausage, and bacon.
 Need to restore all those carbs you burned?
 Nothing beats breakfast potatoes.
 Combine that with celebratory drink specials, music, and giveaways, The Alchemist & Barrister is the place to be!

-All runners received discounted entry with their race bib.
-Runners can enjoy the buffet for $9 and their biggest fans can join them for $12.
+All runners received discounted entry with their race bib. $12 for runners, $15 for specators.
 CASH ONLY!

 Do I need to be a registered runner to participate in the race?

 Yes.
 We require all runners to be registered through RunSignUp.com, and to have completed all waivers prior to participation.
 Registered runners are required to wear the race bibs in the interest of safety.
 If you are not registered, you will be asked to leave the course.
 You must wear your bib throughout the race.
 The bib is a confirmation of race registration and gives you access to the entry chute, finisher’s medal and food, and can identify you in case of an emergency.

 If you are running in a group, please do not run more than two across.

 Show appreciation to the volunteers.
 They are an integral part of the event and it wouldn’t happen without them!

 If you need to stop either to tie a shoelace, please watch for other runners and move to the side of the road before stopping.